-A few key N processes, such as N limitation on GPP, the effect of biomass N content on autotrophic respiration, vegetation pool C:N stoichiometry, plant N uptake, ecosystem N loss and biological N fixation, have been introduced into LSMs with various complexity and selected components.
-This paper mainly focuses on the N limitation effect, which has been presented in current land models with different approaches, including using N to scale down photosynthesis parameter $V{c,\max}$ (Ghimire et al., 2016; Zaehle et al., 2015) or potential gross primary productivity (GPP) to reflect N availability (Gerber et al., 2010; Oleson et al., 2013; Wang et al., 2010a), defining a C cost of N uptake (Fisher et al., 2010), optimizing N allocation for leaf processes (Ashehad A. Ali et al., 2015), and adapting a flexible C/N ratio for N allocation (Ghimire et al., 2016).
+Despite the recent progress, coupling of N process is still in the early developing stage as can been seen from above brief review.
+In the latest CMIP6 (Eyring et al., 2016), although there were 112 different versions of coupled models with various land surface models from 33 research teams, only about 10 models incorporated the N cycle module (Arora et al., 2020) with various deficiency, which indicates an imperative need for substantially more research on this subject.
+A few key N processes, such as N limitation on GPP, the effect of biomass N content on autotrophic respiration, plant N uptake, ecosystem N loss and biological N fixation, have been introduced into LSMs with various complexity and selected components.
+This paper mainly focuses on the N limitation effect, which has been presented in current land models with different approaches, including using N to scale down photosynthesis parameter $V{c,\max}$ (Ghimire et al., 2016; Zaehle et al., 2015) or potential GPP to reflect N availability (Gerber et al., 2010; Oleson et al., 2013; Wang et al., 2010a); defining a C cost of N uptake (Fisher et al., 2010); optimizing N allocation for leaf processes (Ali et al., 2015); and adapting a flexible C/N ratio for N allocation (Ghimire et al.,

+2016).
 In many of these approaches, N limitation is represented as instantaneous down-regulation of potential photosynthesis rates based on soil mineral N availability.
-Moreover, the plant C/N ratio is a key concept in presenting the C/N interaction.
-Many land models, however, specify fixed plant C/N ratios for each plant functional type (PFT) (e.g., Best et al., 2011; Clark et al., 2011; Krinner et al., 2005; Oleson et al., 2013; Wang et al., 2010b).
-However, plant C/N ratios actually change over the plant's lifecycle as well as with nutrient availability, and flexible plant C/N ratios are not represented in many models.
+Moreover, the plant C/N ratio is a key concept in presenting the C/N interactions.
+However, many land models specify fixed plant C/N ratios for each plant functional type (PFT) (e.g., Best et al., 2011; Clark et al., 2011; Krinner et al., 2005; Oleson et al., 2013; Wang et al., 2010b).As a matter of fact, plant C/N ratios change over the plant's lifecycle as well as with nutrient availability, and flexible plant C/N ratios are not represented in many models.